dikortis/LetsTalkETC/Episodes/Episode_10.md

-I'll take a get cracking and I get roller can take a crack at it too we can reach as we can see how much of the death we can break okay so I have certainly seen a lot of the arguments for Sando evo ting shouldn't happen and you know a lot of it stems from saying
+I'll take a get cracking and I get roller can take a crack at it too we can reach as we can see how much of the death we can break so I have certainly seen a lot of the arguments for Sando evo ting shouldn't happen and you know a lot of it stems from saying